 - Dial editor supports digits only: Enables a digits-only mode for the DECT phone dial editor.
-In this mode, the "" has the meaning of a digit to be dialed, even if shortpressed.
+In this mode, the "" has the meaning of a digit to be dialed, even if short-pressed.
 If the mode is not enabled, a short press of the "" key changes the editor mode to alphanumric. - Set startup window headline: Enables display of the text string specified in the Startup window headline field. - Startup window headline: Text headine to be displayed in the DECT phone window at startup.
 Default value is "my company". - Set startup window text: Enables display of the text string specified in the Startup window text field. - Startup window text: Text string to be displayed in the DECT phone window at start.
-Empty by default. - Truncate portable part user name: Enables or disables truncating the name of the user registered to the DECT phone.
+Empty by default.

-6.5.2.3 DECT phones firmware
+7.7.2.3 DECT phones firmware

 The OMM can provide a DECT phone firmware update over the air.
 If the Activate firmware update checkbox is enabled, the "Download over Air" feature is activated.
-For more information on this feature, see section 8.22.
+For more information on this feature, see section 9.22.

-For a description of the parameters on the DECT Phone firmware tab, see section 5.4.1.8.
+For a description of the parameters on the DECT Phone firmware tab, see section 6.4.1.7.